| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 Recommends how to optimize security monitoring tools based on threat

-hunting discoveries.
 Supervises the activity of the SOC team.
 Recruits, hires, trains, and

 assesses the staff.
 Manages the escalation process and reviews incident